algorithms-diicc/sdsl4py/README.md

 ```

 ## Getting Started
-The core class is the library is the `int_vector` it support almost all
+Here we have a example of the `int_vector` it support almost all
 of the sdsl int_vector functions.

 The vectors can be compressed into enc, vlc or dac vectors.